AWARD DATE: 1967

-Excerpt from the 1968 Dateline for The Robert Capa Gold Medal 1967:
+AWARD NAME: The Robert Capa Gold Medal Award

 David Douglas Duncan has come carelessly close to becoming a legend in his own lifetime, especially to his fellow photographers.
 The contribute contribution to Life of the pages of stark, magnificent scenes that comprise “Inside the Cone of Fire – Con Thien,” brings him the Robert Capa Gold Medal.